The complexity of smooth words over binary alphabets

-In our paper we shall consider a family of infinite words originally introduced over $\{1,2\}$ by Dekking in Section 4 of \cite{Dekking01}, which contains the words $\kappa_{a,b}$ and continues to borrow its vocabulary from derivable functions.
-Over any binary alphabet $\mathpzc{A}$, if the run-length encoding is \textit{derivation}, then a word in $\mathpzc{A}^\mathbb{N}$ is \textit{smooth} if all its derivatives are in $\mathpzc{A}^\mathbb{N}$.
-We write $\mathcal{C}^\infty$ the set of infinite smooth words, and we define f-smooth words and their set $\mathcal{C}_f^\infty$ over any binary alphabet as we did over $\{1,2\}$.
-We then observe a dichotomy between smooth words: \begin{itemize} \item Over alphabets $\mathpzc{A} = \{a,b\}$ where $a+b$ is odd, it seems that every smooth word contains all f-smooth words.
-In particular, they all have the same factor complexity as $\mathcal{C}_f^\infty$. \item Over alphabets $\mathpzc{A} = \{a,b\}$ where $a+b$ is even, it seems that every smooth word has linear factor complexity and does not contain all f-smooth words. \end{itemize} However, f-smooth words are still very relevant in the second case of the dichotomy because the factors of smooth words are always f-smooth.
-Therefore the attempt to describe smooth words by studying f-smooth words naturally developed, and researchers started to generalize the properties of f-smooth words from $\{1,2\}$ to every binary alphabet.
-For instance Huang extensively studied repetitions in $\mathcal{C}_f^\infty$, but for the purpose of this paper let us simply cite his unpublished work \cite{powerFree} where he generalized \cite{Carpi} by showing that f-smooth words are $(b+1)$-th-power-free over any alphabet $\{a,b\}$ where $a < b$, except over $\{1,3\}$ where they are $5$-th-power-free.
-Regarding their complexity, Sing generalized in \cite{Sing10} the conjecture of Dekking by stating that ${p_{\mathcal{C}_f^\infty}(n) = \Theta\left(n^{\log(a+b)/\log((a+b)/2)}\right)}$ over any alphabet $\{a,b\}$.
-In this direction, Sing generalized Dekking's result in \cite{Sing02} by giving polynomial bounds of the complexity over any alphabet.
+We shall consider a family of infinite words originally introduced over $\{1,2\}$ by Dekking in Section 4 of \cite{Dekking01}, which contains the sequences $\kappa_{a,b}$ and continues to borrow the vocabulary of derivable functions.
+Over any binary alphabet $\mathpzc{A} = \{a,b\}$, if the run-length encoding is \textit{derivative}, then a sequence in $\mathpzc{A}^\mathbb{N}$ is \textit{smooth} if all its derivatives are in $\mathpzc{A}^\mathbb{N}$.
+We write $\mathcal{C}^\infty$ the set of smooth sequences, and we define smooth words and their set $\mathcal{C}_f^\infty$ over any binary alphabet as we did over $\{1,2\}$.
+We then observe a dichotomy between smooth sequences: \begin{itemize} \item Over alphabets $\mathpzc{A} = \{a,b\}$ where $a+b$ is odd, it seems that every smooth sequence contains all smooth words.
+In particular, they all have the same factor complexity as $\mathcal{C}_f^\infty$. \item Over alphabets $\mathpzc{A} = \{a,b\}$ where $a+b$ is even, it seems that every smooth sequence has linear factor complexity and does not contain all smooth words. \end{itemize} However, smooth words are still very relevant in the second case of the dichotomy because the factors of smooth sequences are always smooth.
+Therefore the attempt to describe smooth sequences by studying smooth words naturally developed, and researchers started to generalize the properties of smooth words from $\{1,2\}$ to every binary alphabet.
+For instance Huang extensively studied repetitions in $\mathcal{C}_f^\infty$, but for the purpose of this paper let us simply cite his unpublished work \cite{powerFree} where he generalized \cite{Carpi} by showing that smooth words are $(b+1)$-th-power-free over any alphabet $\{a,b\}$ where $a < b$, except over $\{1,3\}$ where they are $5$-th-power-free.
+Regarding their complexity, Sing generalized in \cite{Sing02} the conjecture of Dekking by stating that ${p_{\mathcal{C}_f^\infty}(n) = \Theta\left(n^{\log(a+b)/\log((a+b)/2)}\right)}$ over any alphabet $\{a,b\}$.
+In this direction, in \cite{Sing02} Sing generalized Dekking's polynomial bounds over any alphabet.
 Also, Huang claimed in \cite{Huang} to generalize the results of \cite{HW} to any alphabet, but we found a mistake in these results that we explain in the preliminaries of this paper.